 Controlling the Risks of Power of Attorney Documents

-Everyday financial institutions are required to complete transactions for customers that involve Power of Attorney documents.
+Financial institutions are required to complete transactions for customers involving Power of Attorney documents.

-- What is the relationship between the customer, the attorney-in-fact and the financial institution?
+- What are the relationships among the customer, the attorney-in-fact and the financial institution?

 - What is the difference between a durable and non-durable power of attorney?